 Br had started drinking again, in earnest now and without brakes.
 When we were together, he would fall off the wagon from time to time, and that was bad enough, but now he wasn’t even trying to stay sober.
 On several occasions, he didn’t make it to the lawyer’s office for meetings.
 When he did, he was usually at least partly drunk or hung over.

 Whereas in the past, I might have tried to reach in and “save” him or at least make the effort to understand the psychic pain he was trying to self-medicate away, I no longer felt him as a part of me.
 He wasn’t my emotional responsibility anymore.
 If he drank himself to an early grave, I wasn’t even sure I’d feel sorry.
 I simply had no emotional energy left for him.
 He’d frittered away all my concern and love for him.
 If and when he ever needed it again, there would be nothing left in reserve.

-Ironically, when I died years later, he was still alive, albeit not so well.
+Ironically, when I died years later, he was still alive, albeit not doing so well.
 The boys were already grown.
-My oldest was married with a new baby girl, who I was so happy to get to meet before I left.
+My oldest was married with a new baby girl, who I was so happy to get to meet before I passed.

 My husband came to my funeral and sat in the back.
 He was sober then, but years of alcoholism had taken their toll.
 He looked 87 not 57.

 Our youngest child was the first to speak to him.
 He was moved by his father’s genuine tears.